Developers-Collective/NSMBW-Custom-Sprites/Utility/ExtendedSpriteSettings/README.md

 --------------------------------------------

-If there is a compilation or a game problem, tell me, maybe I forgot something somewhere.
+If there is a compilation or a game problem, tell Synel or Nin0, maybe we forgot something somewhere.